soukainak/cpu-monitoring/app-client/README.md

 - Expanded Monitoring Metrics: Extend monitoring capabilities by measuring additional computer metrics, such as memory usage, disk I/O, network traffic, etc. Integrate corresponding charts to visualize these metrics alongside CPU load.

 - Dynamic Threshold Visualization: Implement dynamic threshold visualization by highlighting CPU load bars in red when they exceed predefined thresholds.
-Provide users with the ability to set and adjust these thresholds via input controls.
+Provide users with the ability to set and adjust these thresholds via input controls or provide a window of visualisation instead of default 10 minutes.

 - Improved User Experience: Enhance the user experience with interactive features like tooltips for chart data points, draggable thresholds, and customizable dashboard layouts.

+- ...

 ### Continuous Integration/Continuous Deployment (CI/CD) with Docker:

-Integrating CI/CD pipelines ensures automated testing and deployment of the application, enhancing development efficiency and reliability.
+Integration of CI/CD pipelines to ensure automated testing and deployment of the application, enhance development efficiency and reliability.
 Docker can be used for containerization, providing a consistent environment across different stages of the pipeline.
-Here's how we can integrate CI/CD with Docker:

-- CI Pipeline: Set up a CI pipeline using tools like Jenkins, GitLab CI, or GitHub Actions.
-The pipeline should include steps for building Docker images, running tests, and pushing images to a registry.

-- Dockerization: Dockerize the application by creating a Dockerfile that defines the application's environment and dependencies.

-- Testing: Integrate Cypress for end-to-end testing to ensure the application functions correctly across different environments.
-Cypress tests can be executed as part of the CI pipeline to catch regressions early.

-- Deployment: Define deployment stages in the CI/CD pipeline to deploy the application to various environments automatically after successful testing.

 By incorporating CI/CD with Docker, Cypress for testing, WebSocket integration for real-time updates, and additional features for enhanced monitoring, the application will be well-equipped for production use, ensuring scalability, reliability, and a seamless user experience.

+### Some other planned improvements

+- Better handling and logging of catched erros by displaying a costum error to the screen for example

+- Enhance data structure to handle bigger amount of data

+- Persist historical CPU load data in a database instead of using local storage

+- ...